 - whether it’s OK to use social media during homework time, family meals and so on

 - where it’s OK to use social media – for example, only in family areas of the house, not bedrooms.

 Posting content and comments

 It’s important for your child to agree to:

-- not uploading or sharing inappropriate messages, images and video or herself or others
+- not uploading or sharing inappropriate messages, images and video

 - not add personal details like phone numbers or date of birth to private profiles